SAP/project-fontus/README.md

 - **file_logging**: Logs to file``./taintloss.log`` formatted in the same way we stderr_logging
 - **statistics_logging**: Logs to the statistics MXBean in the format "Caller.method -> Taintloss.method: Hits"

-## Inspect bytecode of a class
+## Inspect Bytecode of a class

-To see the bytecode for a class file, run ``javap -l -v -p -s TestString.class``
+To see the Bytecode for a class file, run ``javap -l -v -p -s TestString.class``

 ## Troubleshoot